CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

            preferences = self.get_plugin(Plugins.Preferences)
            preferences.register_plugin_preferences(self)

-The Spyder :guilabel:`Preferences` dialog can be accessed from the toolbar or from :menuselection:`Tools --> Preferences`.
+You can find the Spyder :guilabel:`Preferences` dialog in :menuselection:`Tools --> Preferences`, or :menuselection:`Python --> Preferences` on macOS.
 As shown in the following image, we should find a section called :guilabel:`Spyder Pomodoro Timer`, which contains our :guilabel:`Pomodoro timer limit` parameter.
 If we modify that value, we should see how the corresponding status bar timer updates appropriately.